plblum/jivs/docs/Jivs_API.md

 }
 ```
 These properties are all related to validation:
 - `validate` - When true, invoke validation but only if the value changed.
+It defaults to true.
 - `reset` - When true, change the state of the ValueHost to unchanged and validation has not been attempted.
+It defaults to false.
 - `injectedError` - When you handle parsing, your parser may report an error that you want to display.
   Use this option to pass along the error.
 Jivs will display it.
 See [Injecting errors on demand](#injecting-errors-on-demand).

 #### ValueHostsManager.validate()
-Prior to submitting or any time you want to validate the entire form, use `validate()` on ValueHostsManager.
+Prior to submitting or any time you want to validate the entire form, use `validate()` on `ValueHostsManager`.
 ```ts
 let status = vhm.validate(); // it will notify elements in your UI of validation changes if (status.doNotSave)